Forbes Burnham: Rupununi Uprising and Tigri Area dispute

 In 1968, a conference of 40,000 Amerindian people presented demands to Burnham, being dissatisfied with his afrocentrist policies.
 The Agriculture Minister declared that the inhabitants' land ownership certifications would no longer be recognized and the zone would be occupied by the Afro-Guyanese population.
 A provisional secessionist government was declared and attacks on Lethem began.
 The uprising was ultimately quelled by the Guyana Defence Force (GDF).

-In 1969, following the establishment of Camp Tigri by Surinamese authorities, the Guyana Defence Force would take Camp Tigri and assert authority over the Tigri Area.
+In 1969, following the establishment of Camp Tigri by Surinamese authorities, the GDF took Camp Tigri and asserted authority over the Tigri Area.
 Guyana continues to hold the camp despite a 1970 agreement to withdraw military forces.

 Establishment of the Co-Operative Republic of Guyana

 Before 1970, Burnham mostly pursued moderate political policies.
-Burnham veered sharply to the left and established relations with Cuba (8 December 1972) and the Soviet Union (17 December 1970) and a strong relationship with North Korea.
+However, in 1970, Burnham veered sharply to the left and established relations with Cuba (8 December 1972) and the Soviet Union (17 December 1970) and a strong relationship with North Korea.
 In 1969, as noted by one study, Burnham “declared his dissatisfaction with the free enterprise system and his willingness to embrace Marxism/Leninism.”
 On 23 February 1970, he declared Guyana a "co-operative republic".
 Adopting a policy of autarky, he banned all forms of imports into the country, including flour and varieties of rice that had been integral to the diet of Indo-Guyanese.
 Burnham also nationalised the major industries that were foreign-owned and -controlled.
 By 1979 his policies had reduced the private sector's share in the economy to only 10%.
 In declaring the Co-Operative republic, Burnham replaced the Head of State, removing the British monarch and installing Arthur Chung as the first president (in a mostly ceremonial role), though Guyana remained a member of the Commonwealth of Nations (Sonny Ramphal, Burnham's foreign minister from 1972-1975, became the second Commonwealth Secretary-General in 1975, and served in that post until 1990).

 During an interview in September 1972, Burnham noted his opposition to capitalism and his belief in a socialist alternative for Guyana:

 MARVIN X: Prime Minister, how did you come about the idea of a Co-operative Republic – does this idea have to do with the nature of how black people have always lived?